computationalstylistics/docs/imposters.md

     ## tolkien   0

     ##   coben   lewis rowling tolkien
-    ##    0.36    0.00    1.00    0.00
+    ##    0.34    0.00    1.00    0.00

 The interpretation of the results is rather straightforward: “The Cuckoo’s Calling” was not written by CS Lewis, nor was it penned by JRR Tolkien.
 Similarly, the score for JK Rowling turned out to be very high (could not be higher), which clearly suggests the author of the analyzed novel.
-The only class that is difficult to interpret is Harlan Coben, since he was assigned 0.31.
-The score obviously falls into the
+The only class that is difficult to interpret is Harlan Coben, since he was assigned 0.34.
+(When you run the same test again, the final score will probably slightly differ, due to the stochastic nature of the test).
+The score obviously falls into the \<0.5 category, but still: can we reliably say that this candidate should be rulled out?
-\<0.5 category, but still: can we reliably say that this candidate should be rulled out?
 Or, rather, should we abstain from any conclusions here?
 The problem of defining the “I don’t know” area around the score 0.5 will be discussed below.

 ## Details